Mursi's Brotherhood may pay price for Egypt currency fall

 "It will be interesting to see to what extent the voters lump Mursi, the Brotherhood and the FJP into the same basket."

-The Egyptian state has long subsidized a handful of basic goods including sugar, tea, rice and cooking oil - support vital to many families' survival.
-It also subsidizes saucer-sized flat loaves that sell for just 5 piastres (less than 1 U.S. cent).
+The Egyptian state has long subsidised a handful of basic goods including sugar, tea, rice and cooking oil - support vital to many families' survival.
+It also subsidises saucer-sized flat loaves that sell for just 5 piastres (less than 1 U.S. cent).

 Samir Radwan, an economist who served as minister of finance from February to July 2011, said the poor would still be the most badly effected by price rises that he said would quickly filter into the shops.